The Basics of Healthy Living

 Don’t smoke or use other tobacco products.
 Smoking causes illnesses such as cancer, heart and lung disease, stroke, and problems with pregnancy.
-There are many resources that can help you stop using tobacco products, including your assistance programme.
+There are many resources that can help you stop using tobacco products, including your assistance program.

 Don’t drink alcohol excessively.
 Alcohol abuse can cause liver disease, heart problems, and several kinds of cancer, as well as lead to accidents, depression, and problems with friends, family, and work.

 Limit sun exposure.
 Overexposure to ultraviolet radiation can cause sunburn and skin cancers.
-You can lower your risk of skin cancer by limiting the time you spend in the sun, especially between 10 a.m. and 4 p.m.; wearing sunglasses and clothing that protects against the sun, including a wide-brimmed hat; and using sunscreen.
+You can lower your risk for skin cancer by limiting the time you spend in the sun, especially between 10 a.m. and 4 p.m.; wearing sunglasses and clothing that protects against the sun, including a wide-brimmed hat; and using sunscreen.
 Sunglasses also protect against macular degeneration, age-related vision loss.

 Choose a GP before you get ill.
 This way you can find someone you’re comfortable with, develop a relationship, and get care that takes into account your lifelong health history.
 Research shows that adults who regularly visit the same doctor get better preventive medicine.